hayas1/tfgh/README.md

 | APP_PRIVATE_KEY | GitHub Apps settings page too. **Not Client secrets, just Private keys.**                                                                    |
 | TF_API_TOKEN    | Terraform Cloud [user setting](https://app.terraform.io/app/settings/tokens) page.
 For both plan/apply.                                      |

+> [!IMPORTANT]
+> These secrets are **not** managed by terraform.
+Managing secrets in terraform is not recommended because they are stored in plain text in tfstate